Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Nevada Stats and Trends

-- Thus far this year Nevada has two wins against the spread.
+- Nevada has two wins against the spread in three games this year.

-- Nevada's games this season have gone over the total in two out of three opportunities (66.7%).
+- Nevada's games this year have hit the over on two of three set point totals (66.7%).

-- When Nevada scores more than 18.3 points, it is 2-0 against the spread and 2-0 overall.
+- Nevada is 2-0 against the spread and 2-0 overall in games when it records more than 18.3 points.

-- The Wolf Pack have two giveaways this season, while the Broncos have 12 takeaways .
+- This season the Wolf Pack have two turnovers, 10 fewer than the Broncos have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.